MLS Undergraduate Program

 Join us for our upcoming information sessions via Zoom, which will include details about our application process, major, and career options.
 All sessions are at 4pm Pacific Time.
 Registration required; sign up for a session today.
 You can view the MLS information sessions slides ahead of time.

-This online information session will be facilitated by members of our admissions team and provides information about what a medical laboratory scientist does, program admissions, didactic coursework, and clinical internship experiences.
+This online information session will be facilitated by the MLS academic advisor and provides information about what a medical laboratory scientist does, program admissions, didactic coursework, and clinical internship experiences.

 Still have questions?
 View our FAQs.

 Ready to apply?
 Please click on the category below that applies to your current status, follow the directions on that page.

 If you need information about the program, please contact the academic advisor, Heather Eggleston, at email@example.com to answer your questions or to schedule an advising appointment in-person, via Zoom, or phone.